Annie11-maker/PerfectPitch/README.md

 **Shared Values**

-1. Respect      :  For Peers And Teachers
+1. Respect      :  For Peers, Teachers & Self
 2. Integrity    :  Do The Right Thing, Even When No One Is Watching
-3. Loyalty      :  To Team & Team Members - It Reflects On You
+3. Loyalty      :  To Project Mission & Team Members - It Reflects On You
 4. Commitment   :  Give Your Best
 5. Empower      :  Help Each Other to Learn, Grow & Develop